kevingriffin1/hero/README.md

 ### Examples

-~~Please check out the [HERO examples](https://github.nrel.gov/Hero/hero-examples).~~
+Please check out the [HERO examples](https://github.nrel.gov/Hero/hero-examples).

-_Note: the above examples are stale and need to be updated.
-Please refer to the tests in the `test` directory for basic usage examples._
+Additionally, the tests in the `test` directory of this repo may also prove useful for basic usage examples.